Geography of Ukraine: Climate

-Ukraine has a mostly temperate climate, with the exception of the southern coast of Crimea which has a subtropical climate.
-The climate is influenced by moderately warm, humid air coming from the Atlantic Ocean.
+Ukraine is firmly in the mid-latitudes, and generally has a continental climate, except for its southern coasts, which feature cold semi-arid and humid subtropical climates.
 Average annual temperatures range from 5.5–7 °C in the north, to 11–13 °C in the south.
 Precipitation is disproportionately distributed; it is highest in the west and north and lowest in the east and southeast.
-Western Ukraine, particularly in the Carpathian Mountains receive around 1200 mm of precipitation annually, while Crimea and the coastal areas of the Black Sea receive around 400 mm.
+Western Ukraine, particularly in the Carpathian Mountains, receives around 1200 mm of precipitation annually, while Crimea and the coastal areas of the Black Sea receive around 400 mm.

 Water availability from the major river basins is expected to decrease, especially in summer.
 This poses risks to the agricultural sector.
 The negative impacts of climate change on agriculture are mostly felt in the south of the country, which has a steppe climate.
 In the north, some crops may be able to benefit from a longer growing season.
 The World Bank has stated that Ukraine is highly vulnerable to climate change.